HURT IN A MARITIME ACCIDENT?

 For Maintenance and Cure claims, which fall under general maritime law, the statute of limitations is typically three years.
 However, there are situations that might make the statute of limitations shorter or longer, which is why it’s crucial that you speak to a maritime attorney well before the three years have elapsed.

 If you or a loved one has been injured in a work-related maritime accident, it’s important that you don’t waste time contacting a maritime attorney.
 The sooner you speak to a maritime attorney to assess your case, the sooner your attorney can start preserving important evidence related to your accident that will assist your compensation claim.
+If you’ve been injured in a maritime work-related accident, there are several things you should do to preserve your claim for compensation under maritime law:

 - Report your Injury – Seamen must report a work-related injury to their employer within seven days of its occurrence.
 However, it’s best to report the injury as soon as possible.